Javascript Menu by Deluxe-Menu.com

 (b) A station is portable only if all of its equipment is transported to a place which is not the normal location of any amateur station.

-(c) All equipment, aerials and supports must be set up on site no more than 28 hours before the start of the contest.
+(c) All equipment, antennas and supports must be set up on site no more than 28 hours before the start of the contest.
 This does not apply to short term storage of equipment on site.

 (d) All portable stations should sign /P when taking part in any WIA contest with a portable section.